 - To bring Pinot noir producers together to blind taste unfinished Pinots from around the globe, New World and Old.

 - To openly exchange information and share experiences regarding the growing of Pinot noir and the styles and techniques of Pinot noir winemaking.

 - To foster growth, learning, and conviviality in a relaxed setting and rekindle our passion for winemaking.

 July 6-9, 2017

 - Following breakfast on Saturday, Sunday and Monday mornings, we will blind taste one unfinished Pinot Noir from each attending winery.
-These barrel samples should be from the 2017 vintage for Northern Hemisphere producers and either the 2017 or 2018 vintage for Southern Hemisphere producers.
-Each attending winery is expected to bring one wine in this category (x4 bottles).
-The formal tastings begin promptly at 8:30 a.m. and usually run to 1:30 p.m., followed by lunch.
+These barrel samples should be from the 2018 vintage.
+Each attending winery is expected to bring one wine in this category (x3 bottles).
+The formal tastings begin promptly at 8:30 a.m. and usually run to 1:00 p.m., followed by lunch.
 See Event Details page for additional instructions

 Afternoons are yours to enjoy.
 Recreational opportunites abound: nearby waterfalls, hotsprings and swimming holes; riverside hiking and mountain-biking trails; world-class steelhead and trout fly fishing

 2014 Vintage Retrospective Tasting / Experiments / Happy Hour Lawn Tastings

 - On Saturday and Sunday evenings, before dinner, the Steamboat garden is the staging area for multiple informal, sociable tastings

 - Please bring x3 bottles of 2014 Pinot Noir for a vintage Retrospective tasting